telerik/blazor-docs/components/pdfviewer/annotations.md

 **From this point the user can:**

-1. **Create an annotation** - for that purpose the user can select a non-annotated text to highlight it or click on an area that does not have free text element to create one.
+1. **Create an annotation**&mdash;The user can select a non-annotated text to highlight it or they can click an area that does not have free text element to create an annotation.
 Once they create the annotation, a popup with the available customization options will appear.
 1. **Edit an existing annotation** - the user can edit one or multiple annotations at a time but they all must be of the same type.
 To select multiple annotations, the user can hold `Ctrl` and click on all annotations they want to edit.
     * To edit color and font size the user can click on the annotation they want to edit to open the customization popup.
     * To edit the text in the `Free Text` annotation element, the user can double click the element to open the textbox for editing.